armaanwithadouble-a/discorddailycatbot/README.md

 ### 3. That's it!

-The workflow will automatically run daily at 7 PM PST and send random cats to your Discord channel.
+The workflow will automatically run daily at midnight PST and send random cats to your Discord channel.

 ## Manual Trigger